Rossum and UiPath: Invoice extraction in 15 minutes enhanced (source code provided)

 Step 5: Export data

-In order to download the final verified data, open 02_Export workflow and run it by pressing () or F5 on your keyboard.
+In order to download the final verified data, open 02_Export_v2 workflowand run it by pressing (►) or F5 on your keyboard.
 It simply downloads the extracted data and stores it in the excel file in “d_Output data” folder.

 In the previous steps, we’ve implemented a very basic flow with human verification.
 However, it is possible to implement custom logic that allows you to skip the manual check.

-We provide UiPath workflow Optional_AutomatedVerification that can be inserted before human verification.
-It extracts data from Elis and your custom logic verifies the extracted data instead of a human (ex.
+We provide UiPath workflow Optional_AutomatedVerification_v2 that can be inserted before human verification.
+It extracts data from Rossum and your custom logic verifies extracted data instead of a human (ex.
 PO matching, Vendor matching, etc.).

 How does it work?
-In the image below, you can see a sample UiPath sequence - it accesses the data extracted by Elis in the “Extract values” subsequence and it needs to decide whether the document can be verified automatically.
+In the image below, you can see a sample UiPath sequence – it accesses the data extracted by Rossum in the “Extract values” subsequence and then needs to decide whether the document can be verified automatically.
 You should customize this decision process by replacing subsequences in the red rectangle.
-If you decide that the document should skip human verification, you need to set the “ConfirmDoc” variable to True.
+If you decide that the document should skip human verification you need to set the “ConfirmDoc” variable to True.
+If the tab “Confirmed” is enabled change the argument “TabConfirmedEnabled” value to True in the workflow (same as for Export, described in Step 5: Export).

 As you can see, this toy does not include any complex code and simply automates all the documents.
-However, we are sure you will build more complex logic 🙂 Good luck!
+However, we are sure you can build more complex logic 🙂 Good luck!